malramsay64/phd-thesis/planning/structure.md

     - Dynamic Heterogeneities => Supercooled liquids are unusual
     - Breakdown in Rotational Coupling

-- Understanding dynamics and crystallisation in ortho-terphenyl
-    - Crystallisation rates
+- Computational modelling of supercooled liquid dynamics
     - Abstract models show the same properties as experiments making them useful
     - Complex computer models have their own downsides
     - There are still computational issues in current models
+    - Using 2D systems for simplifying computations

 ### Project Goals